renovatebot/renovate/docs/development/design-decisions.md

 The Renovate repository/package is intended to be used as a CLI-based application.
 It should not be used downstream as a library, because it lacks a stable API.

-Right now we do not have a stable API.
-The API and documentation would need a major overhaul each time we refactor our code.

 End users should only depend on the CLI or on the official hosted app.
 The Renovate npm package should only be used as a CLI tool.